waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

 So, the test is almost telling us what to do.
 We don't have the method `release_bike`, and it's tempting to just go ahead and create one, however we are at the feature test level, and in general we should avoid adjusting the code in our application until we are at the unit test level.

-Instead let's create a unit test that checks that DockingStations have this method:
+Instead let's use the more rigorous practice of creating a unit test that checks that DockingStations have this method:

 ```ruby
 require 'docking_station'